 The Arkansas Groundwater Monitoring Program works to prevent groundwater contamination from agricultural chemicals and respond effectively if contamination occurs.
+The program addresses both point source contamination from a specific site and nonpoint source contamination.
 Its core goal is to:

 - Protect public health and welfare